xSerpentineX/BubbleBoiBot/README.md

 # Download
-Download file from our releases page because github changes file encoding to `UTF-8` and batch files use `ANSI` so the gui of `launcher.bat` will look bad.
+Download program from our releases page because github changes file encoding to `UTF-8` and batch files use `ANSI` so the gui of `launcher.bat` will look bad.

 https://github.com/TheLoveableBananaNoodle/BubbleBoiBot/releases